Memorial Day has always been one of my favorite holidays.

 Be mindful of the condiments you are using as well.
 Choose lower calorie options like mustard or low sugar barbecue sauces.

 It’s important to remember to enjoy yourself and not stress out too much about your diet.
+A relaxed approach at dieting for one weekend can be refreshing and help re-motivate you to get back after it the following Monday, too.

 Summer can be one of the hardest times to diet, but these tips will help you stay on track … especially through the big holiday weekends.